amingolmahalle/HttpClientToCurlGenerator/README.md

 [Persian Article](https://vrgl.ir/FE5s4)

-Please let me know if you have any feedback and your solution to improve the code and also if you find a problem. also, I will be extremely happy if you contribute to the implementation and improvement of the project.
+Please let me know if you have any feedback and your solution to improve the code also if you find a problem.
+Also, I would be extremely happy if you could contribute to the implementation and improvement of the project.

 [Gmail Address](mailto:amin.golmahalle@gmail.com)